 Access to Radiotherapy Technologies Study (ART) in the Baltics, Eastern Europe, Central Asia and the Caucasus

-The International Cancer Expert Corps (ICEC) a non-profit organization, is undertaking a regional study to understand the level of access to linear accelerator-based Radiation Therapy (RT) for cancer patients.
-Regional countries participating in this project include Armenia, Azerbaijan, Estonia, Georgia, Kazakhstan, Kyrgyzstan, Latvia, Lithuania, Moldova, Tajikistan, Turkmenistan, Ukraine and Uzbekistan.
+The International Cancer Expert Corps (ICEC) a non-profit organization, undertook a regional study to understand the level of access to linear accelerator-based Radiation Therapy (RT) for cancer patients.
+Regional countries in this project include Armenia, Azerbaijan, Estonia, Georgia, Kazakhstan, Kyrgyzstan, Latvia, Lithuania, Moldova, Tajikistan, Turkmenistan, Ukraine and Uzbekistan.

-The study’s main objective is to determine barriers to and plans for the adoption of medical linear accelerators (LINAC) for cancer treatment.
-The study includes participation by regulators of RT equipment as well as physicians, physicists and research scientists in the institutions in your country that utilize those medical devices, and academic, institutional and medical researchers.
+The study’s main objective was to determine barriers to and plans for the adoption of medical linear accelerators (LINAC) for cancer treatment.
+The study included participation by regulators of RT equipment as well as physicians, physicists and research scientists in the institutions that utilize those medical devices, and academic, institutional and medical researchers.

 - Regulatory bodies for radiation protection including the nuclear regulators and Ministries of Health for the countries being studied to gather data for the radiotherapy equipment.

-The information obtained will provide a better understanding of national-level plans for transitioning from Co-60 to LINACs, needs and opportunities for training and education as well as regulatory requirements for LINAC-based RT.
+The information obtained provided a better understanding of national-level plans for transitioning from Co-60 to LINACs, needs and opportunities for training and education as well as regulatory requirements for LINAC-based RT.